Custom Spaces

 pass

 brownian_motion: Implements random, exploratory movement.
-The distance of the move should typically scale with the square root oftime_to_travel.drift: Implements deterministic, exploitative movement towards atarget_point.
+The distance of the move should typically scale with the square root oftime_to_travel.
+Draw the randomness from the center’s own generator,self._rng— the algorithm seeds it throughseed_rng()— rather than the globalnp.random, so that runs stay reproducible fromrandom_state.drift: Implements deterministic, exploitative movement towards atarget_point.
 Theprop_to_travelparameter specifies what fraction of the distance to the target should be covered.

 Step 3: Define Your Space